MarekKirs/marekkirs.github.io/courses.md

 **Prerequisites:** BIOL 171 and CHEM 272, or consent

 Microbes are everywhere, and they drive our planet.
-This course explores the tremendous diversity of microbial life — viruses, bacteria, archaea, fungi, and protists — and how these organisms shape their local environments and the planet as a whole.
-Using a multidisciplinary, integrative approach, students learn how microbes function alone, in relation to one another, with their hosts, and collectively drive major changes in both natural and human-influenced environments.
+The course explores the tremendous diversity of microbial life: viruses, bacteria, archaea, fungi, and protists; and how these organisms shape their local environments and the planet as a whole.
+Students learn how microbes function alone, in relation to one another, with their hosts, and collectively drive major changes in environments.

-The course consists of three hours of lecture per week, with class discussions and case studies woven throughout.
+The course consists of three hours of lecture per week (3 credits), with class discussions and case studies woven throughout.
 Optional readings are provided for students who want to go deeper on specific topics.
-Grades are based on four exams (20% each) and a final project and presentation (20%).
+Grades are based on four exams and a final project and presentation.
+This is in person course, no on line option.

 **Course objectives:**
 - Acquire depth and breadth of knowledge about the biology of diverse microbial groups, their roles in essential ecosystem processes, and their contribution to environmental health
-- Integrate principles and methods from ecology, evolution, biochemistry, organismal biology, and genetics to explain microbial processes
 - Analyze how microorganisms both contribute to and damage natural environments, affect human society, and influence planetary health
 - Develop solutions to environmental and societal issues using microbiology
 - Build skills in speaking, listening, and questioning

   ### Course modules and topics

-**Module 1: Microbial Diversity**
+**Module 1: Microbial Diversity and methods in microbial ecology**
-- Introduction; the biosphere and origin of life; taxonomy, systematics, and nomenclature; diversity
+- Introduction; the biosphere and origin of life; endosymbiosis theory, taxonomy, systematics, and nomenclature; diversity, nutritional types
 - Bacteria & Archaea
 - Cyanobacteria and microbial eukaryotes
 - Fungi & Oomycetes
 - Viruses, including phages

-**Module 2: Methods in Environmental Microbiology**
 - Methods #1: cultivation-based approaches
 - Methods #2: molecular approaches
 - Lab demonstration 1
 - Lab demonstration 2

-*Exam 1 covers Module 1 and Module 2.*
+*Exam 1 covers Module 1*

-**Module 3: Biogeochemical Cycles**
+**Module 2: Biogeochemical Cycles**
 - Microbes and the Carbon Cycle
-- Microbes and the Carbon Cycle (continued); Microbes and the Nitrogen Cycle
+- Microbes and the Carbon Cycle; Microbes and the Nitrogen Cycle
 - Microbes and the Nitrogen Cycle
-- Microbes and the Phosphate and Sulfur Cycles
+- Microbes and the Phosphorus and Sulfur Cycles
 - Microbes and Iron and other metals

+*Exam 2 covers Module 2*

-**Module 4: Environments**
+**Module 3: Environments**
 - Is everything everywhere?
-- Water and Microbes

-*Exam 2 covers Module 3 and the start of Module 4.*
+Microbial Biogeography

-- Water Environments (Seas and Oceans)
+- Water and Microbes: habitats and challenges for microbes
+- Marine Environments (oceans, seas) (Huthchinson paradox, Redfield Ratio, Zobel & G-, Dom & POM, microbial loop, mixotrophy)
-- Freshwater Environments (streams, lakes, groundwater)
+- Freshwater (mainly) Environments (streams, lakes, groundwater):  types and turnover, eutrophication,
 - Groundwater (continued) / Pollution of Aquatic Systems
 - Pollution of Aquatic Systems
-- Waterborne Pathogens, Disease Transmission, and Global Change (two-part topic)
+- Waterborne Pathogens, Disease Transmission, and Global Change
 - Water Quality Regulations, Epidemiological Studies, and QMRA
 - Recreational Water Quality and Hawaiʻi
 - Antibiotic Resistance and Phage Therapy

-*Exam 3 covers the remainder of Module 4.*
+*Exam 3 covers Module 3*

-**Module 5: Environments 2**
+**Module 4: Environments 2**
 - Biodegradation and Bioremediation
-- Microbes in Water Treatment & Disinfection
+- Microbes in Water Treatment & Disinfection: wastewater and drinking water
-- Phytoplankton Blooms and Phycotoxins
+- Phytoplankton Blooms (Sverdrup, Bernfeld) and Phycotoxins (types, effect, monitoring and regulations)
 - Microbial Communities in Soils
-- Soils — Rhizosphere and Mycorrhizae
+- Soils: Rhizosphere and Mycorrhizae
 - Coral Microbiome
 - Human Microbiome

 **Final Presentations**
 Students present final projects over several class sessions at the end of the semester.

-*Exam 4 covers Module 5.*
+*Exam 4 covers Module 4*

 ---

-## MICR 499 — Directed Research
+## MICR 499 — Microbiological Problems

 Independent, faculty-mentored research experience for undergraduate students.
 Students work one-on-one with the instructor on an active